This is information about our #MovementsMatter campaign. Read our full information page on baby's movements in pregnancy here.

 If you are pregnant

-We have information to support you if you are reporting reduced fetal movements
+We have information to support you if you are reporting reduced fetal movements.
+Read our full information page on baby's movements in pregnancy here.

 This leaflet is available in a large number of foreign languages here to download.